Houghton wants Zimbabwe to return to top table

 Last updated on .From the section Sport Africa

-Zimbabwe's first Test captain Dave Houghton says he expects to make "an immediate impact" after being appointed new head coach for the men's teams in all formats of cricket.
+Zimbabwe's first Test captain Dave Houghton says he expects to make "an immediate impact" after being appointed new head coach for the men's cricket teams in all formats.

 He will be in charge for the start of next month's T20 World Cup qualifiers and succeeds Lalchand Rajput, who will assume a newly-created role as technical director.

-The 64-year-old was a player-coach of the side in the late 1990s and says it was an easy decision to return to the set-up.
+Houghton, 64, was a player-coach of the side in the late 1990s and says it was an easy decision to return to the set-up.

-"I have always been one to help Zimbabwe in any way I can," Houghton told BBC Sport Africa.
+"I have always been one to help Zimbabwe in any way I can," he told BBC Sport Africa.

 "It's the country of my birth, it's where I played all my cricket, and I would like nothing better than to see them get back to where they were some years ago."

-Houghton has a wealth of experience at international level and an extensive coaching pedigree, and firmly believes he can steadily improve the national side's fortunes.
+Houghton has a wealth of experience at international level and an extensive coaching pedigree, including a spell as Derbyshire's head of cricket.

-"I was back home for the last cricket season and was involved with one of the franchise sides [Mountaineers]," he said.
+"I was back home for the last cricket season and was involved with one of the franchise sides [Mountaineers]," added Houghton.

 "The cricket that was played was outstanding.
 The results of the national side haven't reflected the fact that the cricket is actually better now than what it was in my time, certainly provincial and local cricket."